-In Music, no two lessons are the same as the course will allow you to develop your practical and theoretical musical skills.
-You have the chance to be creative and if you enjoy listening to music, writing music or performing music then you can develop your skills and get a GCSE out of it!
+In Music, no two lessons are the same as we have the chance to focus on our practical and theory skills.
+You have the chance to be creative and if you enjoy listening to music, making music, performing music then you can develop your skills and get a GCSE out of it!